 Maximum height for accessory building: Twenty feet (20').

-R-3 RESIDENTIAL DISTRICT USE RESTRICTIONS:

-It shall be unlawful for any person to park or store, or allow the parking or storing of, any truck tractors or semitrailers, or recreational vehicles upon any vacant lot located and situated within R-3 unless such use is allowed during construction. __________________________________________________________

 CHAPTER 17.32 B-1 BUSINESS DISTRICTS

 The general business district is intended to provide a focal area for the community's business, government services, and cultural activities.
 It is intended to describe attached, multi-story level structures with up to total lot coverage.
 Businesses in this area depend primarily on on-street parking and pedestrian circulation.